isomerpages/imda-codesg/_infocomm-media-clubs-cca/LEARN: Tech and Media Courses/LEARN Roadmaps.md

 IMDA partners with industry leaders to develop industry-backed learning roadmaps to develop proficiency in the domain through the partners’ materials and platform.
 To cater to different interests, IMDA also offers tech and media courses in a broad spectrum of topics through our training partners.

 Each MOE school is supported with up to 2 courses annually, where the training cost is fully funded by IMDA.
-Where hardware is required, schools can work with the training providers to procure the hardware at their own expense.
+Where hardware is required, schools can work with the training providers or other vendors to procure the hardware at their own expense.

 [Download the Information Kit 2024 here.](https://go.gov.sg/learn-roadmaps-infokit24)